-If your presentation includes sound and you want to use the projector's built-in speaker, you can use a computer audio cable.
+If your presentation includes sound and you want to use the projector's built-in speakers, you can use a computer audio cable.
 The required cable (3.5-mm stereo miniplug cable) is available from computer or electronics dealers.

-1. Connect one end of the audio cable to the Audio1 port on the projector.
+1. Connect one end of the audio cable to the Audio In port on the projector.